 His sermon was simple.
 He told how God loved us and desired to have a personal relationship with us.
 He reminded us that we have nothing we can give God that would earn his love.
 That was not news to me, considering I was there because I was empty-handed.
 But that thread of God's love being life-sustaining kept cradling my heart to listen.
 Joe continued to speak of the forgiveness God has through his son Jesus Christ.
 Jesus was God himself dying on the cross so that we could hang out with God.

 The evening closed with a simple prayer.
 Joe said, "I don't want you to pray and promise God anything.
 I just want you to open your heart to God and say, 'Lord, here I am.'"
 I agreed with this.
 I had nothing to offer.
-I had a broken heart, shot academic career, no boyfriends, and I served old people.
+I had a broken heart, a shot academic career, no boyfriends, and I served old people.
 I was damaged goods, but I was willing to try to be available to God to see what he could do with this mess I had made.
 I stated that simple prayer, "Lord here I am.
 Do with me what you can."
 I was willing to make another deal.
 Such a warmth and brightness flowed into my heart.
 I felt I was given a protein shake.
 My strength of thought warmed.
 I opened my eyes and the room seemed to almost glow.

 Before we were allowed to open our eyes from prayer, we were asked to raise our hand if we prayed that prayer.
 I sneaked a peek to see if Heather had raised her hand.
-We had both raised our hand in the same secret way.
+We had both raised our hands in the same secret way.
 Elbow on the knee and palm up quickly.
 I felt so full of joy (as they call it) that I couldn't help but walk up and shake Joe's hand.
 I told him I prayed the prayer and I wanted to thank him.

 The ironic part about my time at church was it fell on the calendar day known as April Fool's Day.
 In the Old Testament, the first part of the Bible, it says only a fool says in his heart there is no God.
 I had been a fool.